lucasallan/sh286.github.io/about.md

 I started my Bachelor's Degree in Computer Science in 2007.
 That same year I also began my first job in IT as a sysadmin and released my first open source tool: [gtool][gtool].
 In 2008 I started my first job as a software developer.

-About a year later, I started my first job as Software Developer.
+In 2008 I started my first job as a software developer.

 ### Open Source Projects